DavidGWachira/Reproduceable_LDA_Library_Circulation/README.md

 **# Research Context**
 This codebase accompanies the research paper:
-**# Understanding the Thematic Clusters and Evolution of Research Interests at a Library: A Reproduceable Methodology**
+**# Understanding the Thematic Clusters and Evolution of Research Interests at a Library: A Reproducible Methodology**

 The paper’s primary contribution is the methodological framework for applying LDA topic modeling in a library setting.
 Results derived from local circulation data serve as a case study illustrating the workflow, rather than as broadly generalizable findings.